luke-thorburn/bridging-systems/src/posts/template/post.md

 Duis feugiat dignissim magna.
 Duis at tristique enim.
 Phasellus id efficitur augue.
 Donec ut ante sit amet orci rutrum varius.
 Maecenas suscipit est odio, eget varius diam aliquet vel.
 Nulla pulvinar laoreet justo iaculis posuere.
 Pellentesque vestibulum condimentum eros.
 Curabitur ipsum lorem, posuere ut viverra ut, finibus vitae purus.
 In commodo congue urna.
 Integer cursus, turpis a pulvinar feugiat, orci sapien molestie lacus, ut volutpat magna velit eget quam.
 Mauris ut libero vitae est eleifend fermentum.
 Ut vitae felis fermentum, pulvinar ligula a, pharetra diam.
 Etiam id orci at lorem hendrerit lobortis.

-[^example1]:R This is a right sidenote.
+[^example1]: This is a right sidenote.
 Note that there are some limitations to sidenotes: no effort is taken to ensure they don't overlap, and there can be only one per paragraph.
 This is due to the difficulties involved in implementing them robustly across all screen widths and mobile devices.
 You can, however, specify the side on which they are positioned.

-[^example2]:L This is shorter sidenote on the left hand side.
-Try narrowing the browser window to see what happens when it becomes too narrow to display sidenotes.

 ---